namannaitik34/javascript50days/README.md

-this ia a 50days javascript dsa challenge
+this ia a 50days javascript dsa challenge.